How We Keep Our Kitchen Safe and Organized with Kids

 I spent a long time debating between popular kitchen helpers, also known learning towers, versus regular stepstools.

 Ultimately, I was concerned about space and my kids outgrowing another toddler item.
 Initially, we had bad luck with the Kidcraft step stool.
-My daughter fell off of it several times due to the slippery finish and putting her foot in the gap at the back of the stool.
+My daughter fell off several times due to the slippery finish and putting her foot in the gap at the back of the stool.
 Plus, the stool also cracked!

 Anti-fatigue comfort kitchen floor mat